Services

 Advantages

-YW Legal works closely with you in cooperation with The Business Development Centre Tokyo, to enable you to fulfil the conditions by the end of the six months, and renew your status of residence.
+YW Legal works closely with you in cooperation with The Business Development Centre Tokyo, to enable you to fulfil the conditions within six months, and change your status of residence.

 After your business has been set up